 Before going you can print or save some vegan cards in Japanese, such as the one below from Veganagogo.

-I showed my card when I went to a non-vegan restaurant and the attendants barely spoke English.
+I showed my card when I went to a non-vegan restaurant.
+Sometimes the attendants barely spoke English.
 They checked the card and tried as best as possible to guide me on the options they could offer me.

-When I visited Nikko the restaurant lady indicated to me that the tempura they sold contained egg in the mix and offered me a salad instead.
-We could understand each other even though I do not speak Japanese and she didn’t speak English, all thanks to that card explaining everything.
+When I visited Nikko the restaurant lady indicated to me that the tempura they sold contained egg in the mix.
+In this case, she offered me a salad instead.
+Because of my printed cards, we could understand each other even though I do not speak Japanese and she didn’t speak English.

 You can download an app on your cell like the ones I suggest in my post.